 Implementations of this language are incompatible between Wenders and they do not always follow the standards to a complete extent.
 The reasons for this incompatibility are many including the Complexity of the SQL standard and its use size.
 Secondly, the standard does not particularly mention database behavior in important areas.

-Also, many database vendors already have large amounts of existing customer bases, due to which the newer versions of SQL standard find it difficult to be compatible with prior behavior of the vendor’s database.
+Also, many database vendors already have large amounts of existing customer bases, due to which the newer versions of SQL standards find it difficult to be compatible with the prior behavior of the vendor’s database.

 Criticisms and alternatives

 Just like every other language, SQL also has its share of criticism in terms of its design.
 Critics are of the opinion that SQL diverts from its theoretical foundation in various ways.
 The presentation of data also differs from its relational model.

 In SQL, Query results are shown in the form of a list of rows while in the relational model, the table is a set of tuples.
 Critics also state that due to these differences, SQL should be substituted with such a language that strictly adheres to its original foundation.
 The concept of Null used in SQL is also subject to criticism.

 The Null is basically an indication of the absence of a value that is different from a value of zero or an empty string in a text column.
 The duplication of rows is also subject to popular criticism in the case of SQL.
 The duplication of rows also creates further problems such as difficulty in integration with other languages such as Python.

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
 You can connect with him on LinkedIn.